Pressed Steel Car strike of 1909: Background

 Frank Norton Hoffstot's Pressed Steel Car Company, sited downstream from Pittsburgh on the south bank of the Ohio River in McKees Rocks, Pennsylvania, manufactured passenger and freight railroad cars on an assembly-line basis.
 It was America's second-largest rail car producer.
 Pressed Steel employed a workforce of 6,000 people, mostly foreign born comprising 16 distinct ethnicities.
 The firm was infamous for its style of industrial peonage with immigrant workers.

 Working conditions in the plant were primitive even by Pittsburgh standards.
 Pressed Steel Car Company was locally called "The Last Chance" and "The Slaughterhouse".
 In an interview with The Pittsburgh Leader, Rev. Father A.F.
 Toner, a priest at St. Mary Roman Catholic Church in McKees Rocks, said, "Men are persecuted, robbed, and slaughtered, and their wives are abused in a manner worse than death ... all to obtain or retain positions that barely keep starvation from the door."
 The local coroner, Joseph G. Armstrong, estimated that deaths in the plant averaged about one a day and were often caused by moving cranes.
-One of the charges made by Slavic immigrant workers was that their wives and daughters were subject to sexual harassment and preyed upon to deliver sexual faviors as a way to repay food and rental debts, or forestall their collection, to the company agents.
+One of the charges made by Slavic immigrant workers was that their wives and daughters were subject to sexual harassment and preyed upon to deliver sexual favors as a way to repay food and rental debts, or forestall their collection, to the company agents.

 Particularly galling to the workers was the use of the Baldwin contract, commonly known as "pooling."
 Under this system, jobs were parceled out in lots by a foreman who contracted that it be done for a given sum, with the money paid to be divided pro rata by the men under him.
 The system was rife with corruption, with workers often paying substantial kickbacks to the foreman to retain their jobs.
 The system resulted in unpredictable and often insufficient rates of pay, as one sympathetic journalist reported:

 Adding further to the destabilizing misery was the company-owned housing, ramshackle dwellings housing six families and renting for $12 a month.
 Moreover, the company owned the stores from which the workers had to buy their provisions at inflated prices, lest they lose their jobs.
 The system of economic domination was particularly severe and there came a day when the breaking point was reached.